 Farm Income Forecasts Grow More Refined Over 19 Months

 The periodic farm income forecasts and estimates (available in U.S. and State-level farm income and wealth statistics) published by ERS for a particular year (5 over a span of 19 months) can vary markedly from one release to the next.
 For example, the first forecast of 2015 income (in February 2015) will undergo refinement as new information becomes available.
 Release dates for updated forecasts correspond with the availability of seasonal data and annual survey results.
-For example, the August update of annual crop values benefits from preliminary output and yield numbers as reported by producers in the field.
-Likewise, because the prior-year's (2013's) forecast is converted to an estimate in August, production expenses are extrapolated from these new estimates and several months of current-year input price indices in future updates.
-Additional refinements in the August 2014 and the November 2014 releases will incorporate harvest, sales, and inventory data.
-The final forecast of 2014 farm income will be released in February 2015.
-Ultimately, an estimate of 2014 farm income will be published in August 2015.
+For exampleFfo, the August update of annual crop values has benefited from preliminary output and yield numbers as collected by NASS from field surveys.
+Likewise, because the prior-year's (2014's) forecast is converted to an estimate in August, production expenses are extrapolated from these new estimates and several months of current-year input price indices in future updates.
+Additional refinements in the November 2015 release incorporate harvest, sales, and inventory data.
+The final forecast of 2015 farm income will be released in February 2016.
+Ultimately, an estimate of 2015 farm income will be published in August 2016.

 Individual components of the farm income accounts adhere to different timetables and are subject to varying degrees of uncertainty.
 For instance, crop inventory adjustment is a residual component of total supply (production and beginning-of-year stocks) and use (domestic and exports).
 Farm household income is contingent on many factors (amount of off-farm work hours and wage rates) that transcend crop and livestock numbers.
 Government payments—which are a function of prices, production, eligibility rules, and ad hoc disaster legislation—are also hard to forecast with any certainty, and that uncertainty compounds the margin of error that measures like net cash income are subject to from first forecast to final estimate.

 Periodic Revisions Improve the Accuracy of Historical Estimates